GMDx Clinical Trials and Studies

 HEALTHY POPULATION & PLATFORM VALIDATION STUDY

-A study to measure the Targeted Somatic Mutation (TSM) test platform performance characteristics and evaluate its suitability for clinical use.
+A study to measure Innate Immune Fitness and test platform performance characteristics and evaluate its suitability for clinical use.

 The variants identified include mutations associated with the deaminase activity of AID, APOBEC3G, APOBEC3B and ADAR1.
 Using a cross-sectional design, this study aimed to use a small healthy volunteer cohort to validate the test platform among samples by age and sex.